dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![Decomposition of the input v1 components](../../assets/images/../../../assets/images/Writings/Grid/input-v1.png)

-Another version of the inputs that could be considered more tricky?
+The below example is another version of inputs that could be considered unethical.
 Indeed in this case, I'm using margin negative... but 16px, multiple of 8 as well!

 ![Decomposition of the input v2 components](../../assets/images/../../../assets/images/Writings/Grid/input-v2.png)

 **Note on the borders:**
-Wether or not the borders are inside or outside type of outline, it doesn't impact the size of your container.
+Whether or not the borders are inside or outside type of outline, it doesn't impact the size of your container.
 It's like a virtual invisible coat of paint on a shape.
-It's not going to be affecting your spacing.
+It's not going to affect your spacing.

 If you have some issues managing borders in css, have a look at box-sizing: border-box method [on CSS Tricks](https://css-tricks.com/box-sizing/) and play around with *border* and/or *outline* css property!